hwanglab/TILs_Analysis/README.md

 (2) If you want to check the process how to train tils detecors, it would involve multiple steps:

-    (i) I downloaded and used the training dataset from the paper: "Spatial Organization and Molecular Correlation of Tumor-Infiltrating Lymphocytes Using Deep Learning on Pathology Images".
+---(i) I downloaded and used the training dataset from the paper: "Spatial Organization and Molecular Correlation of Tumor-Infiltrating Lymphocytes Using Deep Learning on Pathology Images".
 You probably need to read and understand the dataset from this paper.